themi/magrav/hat-pack/00-overview.md

 * Trvelling in outer space is not a specialised activity and can be done by anyone very safely.

 ## STATISTICS
+* kilojoules of energy produced by plasma generators
 * Flight hours for plasma powered vehicles
 * Space expeditions conducted [by human race]
 * Light years travelled [by the human race]

 ## FINAL VALUABLE PRODUCT
-* A vehicle that is completely powered by plasma energy, can sustain and protect [human] life indefinately, and can utilise ambient plasma regardless of its origin.
+* A vehicle that is completely powered by plasma energy, can sustain life indefinately and can utilise ambient plasma regardless of its origin.